 Making Fibreglass Pools

-We've learnt what fibreglass pools are and why they make a good option.
-Now, it's time to understand how they can be made.
-In this section, we'll take you through the process right from the very first step.
+We’ve learnt what fibreglass pools are and why they make a good option.
+Now, it’s time to understand how they can be made.
+This section will take you through the process right from the first step.

 1. Building Plug/Pattern

-The first step in building a fibreglass pool is building the plug.
-It is also called a pattern and it refers to the structure that will become the pool later on.
+The first step in building a fibreglass pool is creating the plug.
+It is also called a pattern, which refers to the structure that will become the pool later.
 This can be made of any different material.
-Plugs and patterns can be made of anything that includes wood, steel, fibreglass, body filler or even primer.
+Plugs and patterns can be wood, steel, fibreglass, body filler or primer.

 2. Making The Mould

-Once the plug or pattern is ready, the next step is to build the mould, also referred to as the shell.
-Once a fibreglass pool manufacturer ensures that the plug and mould are separated, it's time for the next step.
+Once the plug or pattern is ready, the next step is to build the mould, also called the shell.
+Once a fibreglass pool manufacturer ensures that the plug and mould are separated, it’s time for the next step.

-This is to mass-produce the pool shape, which can be anything from a singular shape to a combination with seating areas and steps.
+This is to mass-produce the swimming pool shape, anything from a singular shape to a combination of seating areas and steps.
 The moulds will have to be cleared of any dirt.

 3. Getting The Gel Coat Ready

 One thing to understand about these pools is that they are made in reverse order.
 The coating gel refers to the colours that are chosen for the pool.
 This coat is manufactured from a coloured resin.
-You can apply it to the mould after choosing one with the assistance of a spraying device of any kind.
+You can apply it to the mould after selecting one with a spraying device.

-Take note to remember that the coat has layers of three forms to ensure that the finish has enough strength to it.
-The coat needs to be three layers because if the gel is applied thinly, there could be some blistering to the pool's finish.
-Also, it shouldn't be spread thickly because that could lead to cracks being formed.
+Remember that the coat has layers of three forms to ensure the finish has enough strength.
+The coat needs three layers because if the gel is applied thinly, there could be some blistering to the pool’s finish.
+Also, it shouldn’t be spread thickly because that could lead to cracks being formed.

 4. Coat Made Of Vinyl

 The next step is to spray the coat made of vinyl ester resin on the pool.
 Since the gel coat is partially penetrable, there is a chance that water will pass through the coating’s first layer.
-A reaction is most likely to occur if the area under the gel coat is made of polyester, most probably a blister or decay of any kind.
+A reaction is most likely to occur if the area under the gel coat is made of polyester, most probably a blister or decay.

 5. First Coat Of Chopped Fibreglass

 Chopped fibreglass is nothing but a form of multiple materials that get applied with the help of a fibreglass chopper.
-This includes resin catalyst along with chopped fibreglass.
-The blend of these three ingredients helps in adding more strength and longevity to the pool.
+This includes resin catalysts along with chopped fibreglass.
+The blend of these three ingredients helps add more strength and longevity to the pool.

-Once the first layer of chopped fibreglass has been added, it is rolled to ensure that air doesn't get trapped in.
+Once the first layer of chopped fibreglass is added, it is rolled to ensure that air doesn’t get trapped.
 This layer needs to be cured before the next step.

 6. Second Coat Of Chopped Fibreglass

-After the chopped fibreglass is added for the first time, you need to prepare for the next step.
+After the chopped fibreglass is added for the first time, you must prepare for the next step.
 This is the second layer of chopped fibreglass coating.
-Adding a second layer of chopped fibreglass coating adds more strength and stability to the pool.
+Adding a double layer of chopped fibreglass coating adds more strength and stability to the pool.

-Adding this is a guarantee of further endurance to the pool, so it is always recommended to add this second coating.
-After the second coating has been added, it is rolled to prevent air from being trapped in and then cured.
+Adding this guarantees further endurance to the pool, so it is always recommended to add this second coating.
+After the second coating has been added, it is rolled to prevent air from being trapped and cured.

 7. Roving Fibreglass Layer

-Once the chopped fibreglass coat is done, a layer of woven roving fibreglass is the next step.
-There are a few manufacturers who prefer to simply add in more chopped fibreglass.
-Whichever type you add, it is highly recommended that it is as thick as you would prefer.
+Once the chopped fibreglass coat is done, the next step is a layer of woven roving fibreglass.
+There are a few manufacturers who prefer to add more chopped fibreglass.
+Whichever type you add, it is highly recommended to be as thick as you like.

-Special care is to be given in a few areas like the corners and the point where the pool's wall and floor meet.
+Special care is given in a few areas, like the corners and the point where the pool’s wall and floor meet.
 When a thin layer of chopped fibreglass is added to this region, faint spots develop, leading to slight damage to the gel coat in the long run.
 To prevent such imbalance, a layer of woven roving can be used.